itlightning/sparklogs-unrealengine-plugin/README.md

 ## Compatibility

-Tested to be compatible with Unreal Engine 4.27 through 5.6 for Windows, Mac, Linux, iOS, and Android.
+Tested to be compatible with Unreal Engine 4.27 through 5.6 for Windows, Mac, and Linux. iOS and Android are in a beta state where they are expected to work but are not yet as mature as desktop platforms.
 The plugin is likely compatible with slightly older and newer engine versions but such support is untested.

 Pull requests to add support for other platforms are welcome.
 The plugin currently